-PROPOSED AMENDED 2012 EQUITY INCENTIVE PLAN
+PROPOSED AMENDMENT TO AMENDED 2012 EQUITY INCENTIVE PLAN

-We are asking you to approve the proposed amendment (the "Plan Amendment") to the 2012 Equity Incentive Plan, which was approved by our Board prior to the consummation of our initial public offering on June 26, 2013.
-On April 18, 2022, our Board adopted, subject to stockholder approval, the Plan Amendment, which increases the number of shares that may be authorized for equity and cash awards to members of our Board, and the employees and consultants of the Company, its subsidiaries and affiliates under the 2012 Equity Incentive Plan.
+We are asking you to approve the proposed amendment (the "Plan Amendment") to the Amended 2012 Equity Incentive Plan.
+The Amended 2012 Equity Incentive Plan originally was approved by our Board prior to the consummation of our initial public offering on June 26, 2013, and subsequently was amended by the Board on April 18, 2022 and approved by our stockholders on June 8, 2022.
+On April 18, 2025, our Board adopted, subject to stockholder approval, the Plan Amendment, which increases the number of shares that may be authorized for awards to members of our Board, and the employees and consultants of the Company, its subsidiaries and affiliates under the Amended 2012 Equity Incentive Plan.
 We believe that equity incentive awards are critical to attracting and retaining the most talented employees in our industry.
 Stockholder approval of the proposed Plan Amendment will allow us to continue to provide these important incentives.
+Except for the proposed increase in the number of shares authorized under the plan, the Plan Amendment does not change any provisions of the Amended 2012 Equity Incentive Plan.

-Material Changes to 2012 Equity Incentive Plan
+Material Changes to the Amended 2012 Equity Incentive Plan